 was Elon Musk's personal 2008 model --built on a Lotus chassis.)

-In the news (July, 2019): Who knew!?
+In the news: Who knew!?
 Mixing people standing on little electric scooters with big city traffic is resulting in lotsa accidents. --Gosh-gee!

 * Dale Maharidge wrote an excellent article for Harper's magazine concerning the nation's crumbling secondary roads and bridges.
 It's my expectation that overlaying our deteriorating transportation infrastructure with "self driving" cars will prove to be a Donnybrook.
 As of January, 2020, these vehicles don't see potholes.

-* From watching a Ford car commercial (5/22/2017) I gathered that they already sell self parking cars.
-I see we're getting news reports about accidents as self-driving cars are being road tested.
+* We keep seeing news reports about accidents as self-driving cars are being road tested, as well as Tesla's cars in "auto-pilot" mode.
 I await drawn out court battles over who's responsible, findings that the (deep pockets) manufacturers are at fault, bigga recalls, and finally: handing the reigns and the liability back to human driver/owners.

 * Aside from attending to the complexities of programming